trec-dd/trec-dd-jig/README.md

 **************************************************************************

-### Metrics
+### Metrics (Updating)
 - We support a few metrics.
 The scripts for these metrics can be found at the ./scorer directory.
+- In TREC 2017 Dynamic Domain track, three metrics are mainly used for evaluation, including sDCG, Cube Test and Expected Utility.
+- Apart from those three metrics, we also provide metric scripts used in previous years, which provide scores of Alpha-nDCG, Precision and etc.
-- You will need the actual qrels from NIST to evaluate your runs.
-Here we demonstrate how to use the scorers using a sample qrels file and a sample run file.
+- You will need the actual qrels and topic xml file from NIST to evaluate your runs.
+Here we demonstrate how to use the scorers using a sample qrels file, a sample topic xml file a sample run file.
 Both files can be found at the ./sample/ directory.
     + qrels.txt: a sample qrels file
     + runfile: a sample run file
+    + topic.xml: a sample topic xml file
 - How to run the scorers

     + Preprocessing
         `preprocess.py` is used to extract results before (including) certain iteration from a complete run file.

-        ```shell
+      ``` shell
         >$ python preprocess.py -run=run_file_path -ct=cutoff -qrel=qrel_file_path
       ```
         - where `ct` is the the cutoff value for current evaluation. `ct=3` means only the first 3 iterations will be used for evaluation.

     + Average Cube Test (ACT) and Cube Test (CT)

       ``` shell